-The storage system credential cmdlets enable you to add, list, and remove the cached credentials to access storage system.
-The storage cache cmdlets Add-OCStorageSystem, Get-OCStorageSystem, and Remove-OCStorageSystem support a remote -Server switch parameter that supports the needs of PowerShell cmdlets.
+The storage system credential cmdlets enable you to add, list, and remove the cached credentials to access your storage system.
+The storage cache cmdlets Add-OCStorageSystem, Get-OCStorageSystem, and Remove-OCStorageSystem support a remote -Server switch parameter that supports PowerShell cmdlets.

 Credentials to access a specific storage system are encrypted and saved in a database.
-Every administration user on the host where the file is located can invoke provisioning and cloning cmdlets and storage-side operations with the credentials.
+All administration users on the host where the file is located can use the credentials to invoke provisioning and cloning cmdlets and storage-side operations.